Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 i dont understand why its not ok to have a pro version, even if you keep it open source, its just a way to make it very easy for people to say thanks and feel like they actually purchased something

-Eddie almost 15 years ago
+Eddie over 15 years ago

 Eddie